Ali Hassan Salameh: Biography

 Salameh served as the key bridge between the Palestine Liberation Organisation (PLO) and the Central Intelligence Agency (CIA) from 1970 until his death after being recruited as a CIA asset by Robert Ames.
 The PLO, at the request of the US, had undertaken steps to help ensure the security of both the US Embassy—Salameh responded by posting a PLO guard unit there—and, more generally, American citizens resident in Lebanon.
 The contacts later developed more extensively as the PLO offered its intelligence assistance in regard to larger regional issues.
 The US had undertaken with Israel to avoid contacts with the PLO, but US security interests under Gerald Ford, on the advice of Henry Kissinger, enabled an unofficial relationship which, when discovered by Israel, deeply disturbed Israeli officials.
 When asked by the Israelis, US officials denied the relationship.
 The desire to disrupt the channels between the US and the PLO was one of the motivations behind his assassination.

 Salameh received dozens of CIA alerts of the Mossad's intention to assassinate him.
-The CIA also provided him with encrypted communications equipment and considered sending him an armored car.
+The CIA provided him with encrypted communications equipment and considered sending him an armored car.
 He was also warned by the CIA that his practice of driving around Beirut in convoys of vehicles carrying bodyguards left him vulnerable to an Israeli assassination.